 China Federation of Logistic and Purchasing will release April month’s official PMI numbers around 01:00 GMT on Thursday.
 Aussie traders will be particularly interested in watching how the largest customer’s key activity numbers sustain recoveries from the coronavirus shockwave.

-Market consensus signals the headline NBS Manufacturing PMI to soften from the previous 50.6 to 50.4 while the Non-Manufacturing PMI registered 53.6 during May.
+Market consensus signals the headline NBS Manufacturing PMI to pull back to 51.00 from 52 while the Non-Manufacturing PMI registered 52.3 during March.